 Sometimes things just don’t go as right as they could and sometimes when that happens particular people are always present.
 You get the feeling that perhaps, just perhaps they have a little bit influence, it could be some sort of bad air or perhaps it’s a form of karma attached to your relationship with that person.
 Just maybe, a bit anyway, or is it because they are around you get nervous about what might happen.
 When you’re in this state of mind things happened anyway.
 Don’t know, but this is definitely the case in recent times when my friend Gazza is around, especially when friend Gazza and I are in the throes of fishing.

-In a recent visit we decided to motor in my little tin boat across a narrow channel to a beach on an island.
-The day was magnificent, the island less than three hundred meters away from the main land, a little further by boat as there are some sand bars to avoid.
+In a recent visit, we decided to motor in my little tin boat across a narrow channel to a beach on an island.
+The day was magnificent, the island less than three hundred meters away from the mainland, a little further by boat as there are some sand bars to avoid.
 To the north of us is the Coast Guard a volunteer organisation who patrol the waters of the passage and the stretch of sea off the bar.
 Across the bar is certainly not a place you want to be in a little tin boat.
-I noted as we slipped the boat from the trailer that these fine gentleman were getting ready to push-off in their bright yellow “Noosa Cat” for a spell of patrol work.
+I noted as we slipped the boat from the trailer that these fine gentlemen were getting ready to push-off in their bright yellow “Noosa Cat” for a spell of patrol work.

-Our course to the island would take us north passed where they were making preparation, close to apartments with backyard wharfs which line the channel and then east past a green mark through the deepest part of the channel to a bright white sandy beach where we intended to meet the rest of our crew and fish.
+Our course to the island would take us north passed where they were making preparation, close to apartments with backyard wharves which line the channel and then east past a green mark through the deepest part of the channel to a bright white sandy beach where we intended to meet the rest of our crew and fish.

 I started the little 15 HP Mercury on my boat, all four of us took up position and I headed north as planned.
 Just as the motor was singing that beautiful song it has when working at optimum performance it sputtered and stopped completely.
-There we were not more than fifty yards from the apartment wharfs and right under the eye of the Coast Guard, stopped.
+There we were not more than fifty yards from the apartment wharves and right under the eye of the Coast Guard, stopped.
 Well not quite stopped, as the tide was having some influence and gently taking us in the direction it was going which was out over the bar.
 Remember “across the bar is certainly not a place you want to be in a little tin boat.”
 Not to worry yet as that is nearly a kilometre away from here.

-I concentrated on trying to find the cause of this sudden stop, usually this is something like forgetting to open the breather in the top of the petrol tank, or failing to push the fuel line home on the red plastic fuel tank.
-Neither of these seem the issue, In the meantime our drift had taken us passed a fisherman with his lines out from a jetty, tangling my over vocal crew and passengers.
+I concentrated on trying to find the cause of this sudden stop, usually, this is something like forgetting to open the breather in the top of the petrol tank, or failing to push the fuel line home on the red plastic fuel tank.
+Neither of these seems the issue, In the meantime, our drift had taken us passed a fisherman with his lines out from a jetty, tangling my over vocal crew and passengers.
 Gaza is shouting instructions of the bleeding obvious at me while waving a paddle around and trying to clear the fishing line, and the ladies are just enjoying the moment cracking jokes at my expense and pushing the knife in deeply into their men’s pride.

-I wasn’t in panic yet we were drifting with the tide towards the entrance but we had a long way to go and only a few strokes of the paddle would see us at the shore.
-I was certain that a we could get the motor running again, although it occurred to me that it might be flooded which would take time to clear.
+I wasn’t in a panic yet we were drifting with the tide towards the entrance but we had a long way to go and only a few strokes of the paddle would see us at the shore.
+I was certain that we could get the motor running again, although it occurred to me that it might be flooded which would take time to clear.

 Do you need a hand” Voice from the Coast Guard